The Cambridge Medieval History: Volumes

 Volumes one and two were published in 1911 and 1913, keeping to the expectation of the editors that the work would move through its volumes at a fast pace.

 Volume three, however, was delayed until 1922 by the First World War, which made international collaboration more difficult, and after German scholars had been replaced by British ones due to worries about how the volume would be received in Britain.
 Some went unpaid as they had signed no contract.
 A collection was organised for the great German Latinist Max Manitius which raised £10 after he wrote that the war had left him in poverty.
 Contributors to volumes four and six were similarly affected.
 Writing in the preface to volume II of The New Cambridge Medieval History in 1995, Rosamond McKitterick commented on the "unhappy legacy of the old volume III when the principles of scholarship were sullied with political enmities and many scholars excluded as authors because of their nationality", a fault that she felt was expunged in the new history.

 The editors of volume three were Gwatkin, Whitney, Joseph Robson Tanner, and Charles William Previté-Orton.
 The volume was criticised in review for duplication in its coverage of events and definitions, and a failure to cross-reference material, but later commentators saw this as the inevitable consequence of the structure of the work as a collection of scholarly essays drawn from a range of international contributors over 25 years, disrupted by war and changes of editor, rather than an organic synthesis prepared by a small group over a short time-frame.

 Volumes four to seven (1923–32) were edited by Tanner, Previté-Orton and Zachary Nugent Brooke (1883-1946) after Brooke replaced Whitney on his retirement.
 After Tanner died in 1931, volume eight (1936) was completed by Previté-Orton and Brooke.

 In 1966 and 1967, a new edition of volume four was published in two parts edited by Joan Hussey that incorporated developments in the field of Byzantine studies in the forty years since the original was published.

-Volumes

 Cambridge Medieval History Volume 3.
 PDF file.